Ecwid/ecwid-api-docs/includes/_products.md

 ## Delete all product files

-Delete all product files from a product in an Ecwid store.
+Remove all downloadable files attached to the product (e-goods)

 > Request example